Skip to main content

 • 'local': Actions copied to ./.github/actions/ (default, full control)

-• 'remote': Reference published marketplace actions (e.g., pipecraft-lab/pipecraft/actions/detect-changes@v1)
+• 'remote': Reference published marketplace actions (e.g., the-craftlab/pipecraft/actions/detect-changes@v1)

 • 'source': Use ./actions/ from repo root (internal use only, for PipeCraft's own CI)